SwapCodesDev/skopeo/DEPLOY.md

-# Deploying Xcrape to Vercel
+# Deploying Skopeo to Vercel

-Xcrape is configured to be easily deployed on Vercel as a monorepo containing both a React Frontend and an Express Backend.
+Skopeo is configured to be easily deployed on Vercel as a monorepo containing both a React Frontend and an Express Backend.

 ## Prerequisites